 As an Officer you will gain amazing personal and professional skills and experience and also have a lot of fun!

-Nominate yourself to lead, represent and liberate UAL students online from 15th January – 11th February.
+Nominate yourself to lead, represent and liberate UAL students online before Wednesday 24 October (5pm).

 Nominating yourself for any Officer role couldn’t be easier:

 To speak to someone about the roles, nominating yourself and the elections process please email: email@example.com

 After you’ve nominated yourself you will be invited to attend a session to learn about how the elections work and get tips and advice on effective campaigning.
 You can attend one of two sessions

 Those running for election will campaign online and off to win votes and explain to their fellow students why they should vote for you.
 You are encouraged to get your friends involved to help you campaign and be as creative as possible.